raghumedoji/Packet-Traffic-Arbitration-Design/readme.md

 Packet Traffic Arbitration (PTA) Simulation in C

 This project demonstrates a basic Packet Traffic Arbitration (PTA) system implemented in C. PTA is a hardware-based approach used to manage traffic priorities between Bluetooth and Wi-Fi communications, ensuring minimal interference between them.
 In this simulation, Wi-Fi is prioritized during high-throughput transmissions, while Bluetooth traffic is managed accordingly based on availability.

-Overview
+Overview-

 In real systems, PTA is handled by hardware or firmware.
 This project, however, provides a simplified software-based simulation to show how PTA can manage the priorities of Bluetooth and Wi-Fi traffic.
 The project uses threads to simulate Wi-Fi and Bluetooth traffic events, and a control function (PTA_control) decides which protocol gets access based on priority.

-How the Project Works
+How the Project Works-
 Wi-Fi and Bluetooth Priority: The system assigns Wi-Fi higher priority by default.
 When Wi-Fi traffic is detected, Wi-Fi gets the channel.
 If Wi-Fi is idle, Bluetooth traffic is allowed to proceed.

 Thread-based Simulation: Wi-Fi and Bluetooth traffic are handled by separate threads to simulate concurrent communication events.
 These events continuously run and invoke the PTA control logic to arbitrate between the two.